ur-tcs/programming-2-ex-0/README.md

     - ...
 ```
 * When we ask you to type and/or run a specific command (for instance, `git clone myProject`), we can directly give you the command or write it that way: ```$ git clone myProject```.
 The `$` symbol is called the prompt and is not part of the command.
 Writing a project is a convention used to indicate that the following command should be executed in a terminal.

+## Next steps

+You can now start with the first exercises of the course: https://github.com/ur-tcs/programming-2-ex-1